StackVista/stackstate-docs/setup/agent/openshift.md

 In a default deployment, all pods running a StackState Agent must be configured with sufficient CPU and memory requests and limits to run the check.
 This can consume a lot of memory in a large OpenShift cluster.
 Since only one StackState Agent pod will actually run the check, a lot of CPU and memory resources will be allocated, but not be used.

 To remedy this situation, the kubernetes\_state check can be configured to run as a cluster check.
-When the kubernetes\_state check runs as a cluster check, only the [ClusterCheck Agent](#stackstate-clustercheck-agent-optional) requires resources to run the check and the allocation for other pods can be reduced.
+In this case, only the [ClusterCheck Agent](#stackstate-clustercheck-agent-optional) requires resources to run the check and the allocation for other pods can be reduced.

 1. [Enable cluster checks](#enable-cluster-checks).
 2. Update the `values.yaml` file used to deploy the `cluster-agent`, for example: